iamkirankumaryadav/Library/AI/Natural Language Processing.md

 from nltk.tokenize import word_tokenize

 # Tokenize the text
-text = "This is an example of building a vocabulary for NLP tasks" words = word_tokenize(text)
+text = "This is an example of building a vocabulary for NLP tasks." words = word_tokenize(text)

 # Create a vocabulary